Garibaldi in South America

 Richard Bourne breathes life and understanding into these spectacular South American adventures, which also shed light on the creation of Italy.
 Garibaldi’s Redshirts liberated Sicily and Naples wearing ponchos adopted by his Italian Legion in Montevideo.
 His ideas, his charismatic command of volunteers, and his naive dislike of politicking were all infused by his earlier experiences in South America.
 Bourne combines historical research with his travels in Uruguay and southern Brazil to explore contemporary awareness of and reflection on how the past can influence or be transformed by the needs of today.
 Now, at a time of narrow identity politics, Garibaldi’s unifying zeal and advocacy for subjugated peoples everywhere offer an exemplary lesson in transnational political idealism.

-Richard Bourne has been writing about South America since his Political Leaders of Latin America was published in 1969.
-He is a senior research fellow at the Institute of Commonwealth Studies and the author of many books, including Lula of Brazil: The Story So Far.
+Richard Bourne has been writing about South America since his Political Leaders of Latin America was published in 1969, and his many books include Lula of Brazil: The Story So Far (2008).